-- "Please describe her values and hashkafa."
-Depending on the bochur for whom you are doing research, you might ask specific questions. - "What does she do on Shabbos?"
-"Level of kosher?" - Davening, learning, farbrengens, going to Ohel, mivtzaim. - Attitude to Yiddishkeit and Chasidus.
+- "Please describe his values and hashkafa."
+Depending on the young lady for whom you are doing research, you might ask specific questions. - "What does he do on Shabbos?"
+"Level of kosher?" - Davening with a minyan, learning, farbrengens, going to Ohel, mivtzaim.
+Semicha, mikvah - Attitude to Yiddishkeit and Chasidus.